Quizz1Cal/Semester-2/INFO20003 - DBS/Lectures.md

 ...
 WHERE Field LIKE "<annoying REG_EXP....>" -- Regular expressions
 ...
 WHERE Field IN (subquery)

+-- ORDER IS IMPORTANT
+-- General format
+-- Aliases DON'T WORK in WHERE
 SELECT [ALL|DISTINCT]                           -- Rows/calc'd fields.
 DISTINCT to discard dupes
     FROM <tables to cross product,...>          -- Source
     <JOIN SPECIFICATIONS>